youanahabib117/sales-data-warehouse/README.md

   - Fact (sales) and dimension (products and customers) tables were created with appropriate columns and populated with the data in the analytical views
   - Resulted in three final tables that are organized in a way that reduces the number of joins required during querying
 - 09_data_exploration
-  - Data in the analytical model was queried for exploration purposes, looking at:
+  - The contents of the analytical schema was explored
+  - Information about the table columns was retrieved
-    - KPIs such as Total Sales, Total Products Sold, Total Customers, Average Order Total...
+  - Table measures (KPIs such as Total Sales, Total Products Sold, Total Customers, Average Order Total...) were explored
+- 10_data_analysis
+  - Data in the analytical model was queried for, looking at:
     - Total products and average product cost and total revenue, all by category
-    - Top 20 revenue generating products, and the percentage of revenue they create
+    - Top 20 revenue generating products, and the percentage of revenue they generate
     - Shipping time
-  - Yearly and monthly sales trends were explored further to provide insights to the company as to how to maximize revenue
+  - Profit was analyzed, looking at gross margin percentage, top 20 profit-generating products, and most profitable products per unit
+  - Time-Series analysis was conducted, exploring yearly and monthly revenue and profit trends

 ## Relational Data Model:
 ![Data Warehouse Architecture](documents/relational_data_model.png)